iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines/java-mvc-to-reactive.md

 theme: 'black'
 ---

 Spring Framework is one of the most popular choices for web applications.
 It comes with a great ecosystem, tooling, and support.
 Spring applications are mainly written in Java.
 While they can serve quite well in many different domains and use cases, they may not be a good fit for modern-day applications which require low-latency and high-throughput.
-This is where the reactive programming paradigm could help.
+This is where the reactive programming paradigm could help because the paradigm is designed to address these issues by its non-blocking nature.
 Spring already supports reactive programming via [Project Reactor](https://projectreactor.io).

 This will be a 2-part article.
 In this first part, let's start with an introduction to reactive programming.